 Devin castle - ruins above the confluence of the Danube and Morava river

 Devin Castle is a part of the oldest history of Slovakia, dating from the Neolithic to Napoleon I. The ruins tower on a massive rocky hill, creating an impressive landmark.

 New Castle in Banska Stiavnica - a national cultural monument

-Dobsinska Ice Cave UNESCO World Heritage - located in Slovak Karst
+Dobsinska Ice Cave - UNESCO World Heritage - Slovak Karst

-Ochtinska Aragonite Cave UNESCO World Heritage - very unique aragonite formations
+Ochtinska Aragonite Cave - UNESCO World Heritage - unique aragonite formations